 The latest addition to the CM Labs training suite, the Vortex Trainer features the same exceptional quality as its more immersive simulators.
 “Effective training is such a key component of work site safety — we feel that providing professional-grade simulation- based training is the only responsible option,” said Drew Carruthers, CM Labs' product manager.

 The Vortex Trainer uses industrial-grade joysticks and steering wheels developed by manufacturers for cranes and heavy earthmoving equipment, and provides the same field-proven learning content delivered by CM Labs on all its training solutions.

 Designed to complement training on the actual equipment, Vortex simulators provide a safe environment for novices to learn, while also allowing instructors to engage more students and provide more seat time.
 All CM Labs' construction crane and heavy equipment operator training modules — including tower crane and mobile crane, to backhoe, wheel loader, excavator operations, and more — provide progressive learning exercises that range from beginner through to intermediate and advanced operations.

-“With the Vortex Simulator,” says Tom Gordon, IUOE Local 14's Co-Director of Journey Person and Apprenticeship Training, “we've noticed that when trainees get in the real equipment, they know what to expect — they know how to catch a load, and they know what's going to happen.”
+“With the Vortex Simulator,” said Tom Gordon, IUOE Local 14's co-director of Journey Person and Apprenticeship Training, “we've noticed that when trainees get in the real equipment, they know what to expect — they know how to catch a load, and they know what's going to happen.”

 For more information, visit www.cm-labs.com